StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 - **[“Soonish”, by Zach and Kelly Weinersmith](/wiki/soonish)**: About technology in the frontier of knowledge.
 - **[“A Short History of Nearly Everything”, by Bill Bryson](/wiki/a-short-history-of-nearly-everything)**
 - **["The Machinery of Life", by David S. Goodsell](/wiki/the-machinery-of-life)**: The author depicts with vivid illustrations and detailed descriptions what the inside of a cell (either human or bacterial) looks like, and various mechanisms underpinning life.
 This was one of the few books on biology I've read so far.
+- **[Benjamin Franklin's Autobiography](https://strikingloo.github.io/wiki/benjamin-franklin-autobiography)** which satisfied my need to read 18th century scholars.
+- **[The Clock of the Long Now](https://strikingloo.github.io/wiki/clock-of-the-long-now)**: A book that supports and exposes the long term view.
+A foundational text for long-termism, and one of the texts that inspired Gwern to build his site.
+Also a very engaging and fast read, being a collection of short essays on diverse topics all playing around the idea of thinking of the very long term.
+- **[The Ascent of Money, Niall Ferguson](/wiki/ascent-of-money)**: This book covers the history and importance of financial instruments: money, bonds, stock and insurance.
+It was a great resource after going through Marginal Revolution University's Macroeconomics course.

 ## Big Notes (MOOCs)